 There shall be no more than four physical traffic calming devices on any emergency response route and no devices on designated primary response routes (excluding non-physical measures).
 This will be addressed on a case-by-case basis and coordinated with the Prince William County Department of Fire and Rescue to determine response routes during the development of any traffic calming plan.
-Physical traffic calming devices are typically placed at least 1,000 feet apart, need to be seen from at least 350 feet in advance of the device and must be at least 200 feet from the nearest intersection.
-All established criteria must be met, guidelines followed, and funding identified for a project to be implemented.
+Physical traffic calming devices are typically placed 1000 feet apart, need to be seen from at least 350' in advance of the device and be at least 200' from the nearest intersection.
+Established criteria must be met, guidelines followed and funding identified for a project to be implemented.